BKrajancic/Prismatik-Device-Sync/README.md

 This repository contains `.ico` files for turning this addon off and on via the system tray.
   * Off icon: https://www.iconfinder.com/icons/2205230/botton_left_off_on_icon
   * On icon: https://www.iconfinder.com/icons/2205232/botton_off_on_right_icon

+# Configuration

+## Config.json
+### RefreshRate
+How many timers per second to update the lights.

+Higher values are more expensive in regards to: computation and network usage (if this is an online device).
+However, lower values can lead to the devices looking different than the PC backlight.

+### UseIcon
+If an icon should be added to the tray that allows turning the device on and off.

+### UseThreshold
+If this device
+    "UseThreshold": false,
+### SaturationBoost
+Prior to sending the HSV value to the device, the saturation is multiplied by this value.
+This means that devices will have stronger colours and less likely to be white.
+This is great for some devices (such as RGB mousemats).

+### ValueBoost
+Prior to sending the HSV value to the device, the value is multiplied by this value.
+This allows for the brightness to be made stronger or weaker.

+### SaturationMin
+Need to confirm this

+### ValueMin_Off
+After calculating the brightness to send to the device, if the brightness to send is lower than this percentage of the maximum value (0.1 is 10%), the device will turn off.

+### ValueMin_On
+After calculating the brightness to send to the device,  brightness to send is higher than this percentage of the maximum value (0.2 is 20%), and the device is off, the device will turn back on.
+Having this value higher than `ValueMin_Off` avoids flickering if the brightness hovers around that value, it's also more cinematic as the lights will only turn back on following the darker scene having completed.

+## milightConfig.json
+There are 3 parameters.
+1. The IP address of the Milight hub.
+2. The port to use (8899 is default).
+3. The zone number to use.

+## lifxConfig.json
+There are two parameters, which is the IP address and Mac Address of the lightbulb.
+If these are the empty string, the addon will attempt to automatically find the LIFX bulb.
+If not, this allows for selecting which light to control with the addon.

+Including the IP Address and Mac Address is more reliable.